anothertechs/anothertechs/src/blogs/programming/python/numpy/numpy-array-reshape/index.md

 In this article, I'll show you how to use the `numpy.reshape()` function to reshape a Python NumPy array using examples.

 But Before Diving into numpy reshape let us first discuss about array shape

+## What is a Numpy Array?

+A Numpy array is a collection of elements of the same data type.
+It can be created using the Numpy library in Python.
+Numpy arrays are more efficient than Python lists for numerical computations.
+They can be one-dimensional or multidimensional.

 ## Array Shape in Numpy